samjones00/docs/docs/_documentation/grpc.md

 a [dynamic Query Builder UI](https://github.com/ServiceStack/Admin) which would require significantly less effort and boilerplate then trying to map dynamic rules into populating a typed Request.

-They're also required for calling Services that doesn't have an explicit Services contract like untyped [AutoQuery Services utilizing implicit conventions](/autoquery-rdbms#implicit-conventions), e.g:
+They're also required for calling Services that doesn't have an explicit Service contract like any untyped [AutoQuery Services utilizing implicit conventions](/autoquery-rdbms#implicit-conventions), e.g:

 ```csharp